Botanists Portrait Collection

 The collection began in 1843 following the donation of seven oil paintings of botanists.
-Then the Prefetto, Pier Andrea Saccardo (who was Prefetto from 1879–1915) subsequently decided to expand the collection systematically in order to complete La Botanica in Italia (Botany in Italy), extending his research to foreign botanists.
+Then the Prefect, Pier Andrea Saccardo (who was Prefect from 1879–1915) subsequently decided to expand the collection systematically in order to complete La Botanica in Italia (Botany in Italy), extending his research to foreign botanists.

 …a great deal of research has been undertaken to complete this summary [La Botanica in Italia], including information regarding whether and how depictions of the botanists themselves are to be found.
 This research and the collection already begun spurred me to attempt to procure copies of the portraits…

 — Saccardo P. A., La iconoteca dei botanici nel r.
 Istituto botanico di Padova, “Malpighia”, a.
 13, v.
 13 (1899)

 Catalogue of the Botanists Portrait Collection, by P.A.
 Saccardo.